Protobuild/Protobuild.Website/README.md

 Configuration
 --------------

-You will need to create a project on [https://cloud.google.com/](Google Cloud Platform).
-This application will be used for package storage, as well as hosting the [https://github.com/hach-que/Protobuild.Website.Search](full text searching application).
+You will need to create a project on [Google Cloud Platform](https://cloud.google.com/).
+This application will be used for package storage, as well as hosting the [full text searching application](https://github.com/hach-que/Protobuild.Website.Search).

 Once you have created a project, you need to turn on the Google Cloud Datastore API and Google Cloud Storage API.